Errno1024/BUAA-Course-Grab/README.md

 python jwxt.py --help
 ```

-Like `bykc.py`, `jwxt.py` provides a convenient way to enroll or drop a course.
+Like `bykc.py`, `jwxt.py` provides a convenient way to enroll in or drop a course.
 Following command attempts to enroll in a course, where `course` indicates the course ID (e.g.: B3I062410), and `rank` (e.g. 001) indicates the order of course in the system, since there may be a number of courses share the same ID. `rank` is an optional argument.

 ```sh
 python jwxt.py username password course [rank]